-As we continue to speed towards value-based care, the questions executives are trying to figure out is:
+As we continue to speed toward value-based care, the questions executives are trying to figure out are:

 The widely accepted formula for measuring value is outcomes/cost – with the gold standard of outcomes being patient-reported outcomes (PROs).
 In my experience, once executives understand what PROs measure and some simple real-life applications, they agree PROs will play an important role in helping them define value.

 Value varies depending on the person.
 An example I love to use is the value of a hamburger.
 A fast food hamburger, even though it’s not known for its quality, may be highly valuable to some based on its low cost.
 A gourmet hamburger, known more for its fresh and unique ingredients, may be more valuable to some based on the quality.
 Both hamburgers are considered highly valuable depending on who you ask.
 Measuring value in health care is really no different.
 Value to a patient, payer, provider, or executive is all quality/cost.
 While this may seem overly simplistic, these two components can be very complex.

 Measuring value by understanding the patients’ perception of their care